-- NSCLC with certain epidermal growth factor receptor (EGFR) mutations.
+- NSCLC with certain epidermal growth factor receptor (EGFR) gene mutations.
 It is used in patients whose disease has metastasized and who have not been treated with other anticancer drugs.

 Gefitinib is also being studied in the treatment of other types of cancer.

 More About Gefitinib

 Definition from the NCI Drug Dictionary - Detailed scientific definition and other names for this drug.

 MedlinePlus Information on Gefitinib - A lay language summary of important information about this drug that may include the following: